 - Working groups form around specific projects, issues or regional clusters e.g. EuPC Convergence, Communications, climate change, educational standards, Mediterranean climate etc.

 - Member representatives.
 Each national organisation or network nominates two people that can link their network and the European network.

 Both groups send representatives to the General Circle.
 On a practical basis, the General Circle the General circle has online meetings every 2 months and meets in person every two years at the EuPCs.

 Governance: (who makes decisions about what)

-Working Groups make their own decisions about their own affairs, and can generate proposals for wider adoption, via the Permaculture council.
+Working Groups make their own decisions about their own affairs, and can generate proposals for wider adoption, via the General Circle.

-The Permaculture Council makes any larger proposals that affect the whole and these are offered for national networks, organizations and groups to ratify and adopt.
+The General Circle of EuPN makes any larger proposals that affect the whole and these are offered for members to ratify and adopt.

 Office and Secretariat

-In the future it is likely that the Permaculture Council will support the emergence of a secretariat and (virtual) office.
+In the future it is likely that the European Permaculture Network will support the emergence of a secretariat and (virtual) office.